Lake Rotoehu

 Lake Rotoehu is the smallest in a chain of three lakes to the northeast of Lake Rotorua in New Zealand's North Island.
-It is located between the city of Rotorua and town of Whakatane.
+It is located between the city of Rotorua and town of Whakatāne.
 The southern end of the lake occupies part of the Okataina caldera.
-It is fed (underground seepage) by Lake Rotoma to the east, and flows westward joining Lake Rotoiti.
+It is fed (underground seepage) by Lake Rotomā to the east, and flows westward joining Lake Rotoiti.

 The lake is one of the least visited, but offers great Kayaking and fishing (rainbow trout).
 It has two access points, Otautu Bay and Kennedy Bay and is well located centrally to many other places e.g. the ocean, mountain biking, hiking etc. It has very good wildlife and birdlife with several rarely seen birds.
-In particular the endangered Kokako is located close by.
+In particular the endangered kōkako is located close by.

 The New Zealand Ministry for Culture and Heritage gives a translation of "turbid lake" for Rotoehu.